 A cache in your browser stores frequently-accessed static content.
 So unless you clear it, your browser could still be running under the old information that made GeoComply fail to work.

 Clear your cache after taking the steps above, or try a different browser.

 7. If All Else Fails, Bet on Your Phone

 The sad reality is that GeoComply will likely give you trouble forever.
 Bet on your phone (not on WiFi) if you can’t on desktop.

 8. Hit Them Up on Twitter

-For all the issues, GeoComply is pretty good about responding to specific problems on Twitter.
-Find them here, hit them up on Twitter.
+For all the issues, GeoComply is pretty good about responding to users.
+Hit them up on Twitter.